Tuesday, June 18, 2024

 Today, I experienced brief moments of connectedness, and for an instant, the fear of mortality receded once more.
 In its wake, a question emerged: Could the self I possess be immortal, and is my fear of mortality merely irrational?

 I, like everything that is out there, is made of the same atoms that originated at the moment of the Big Bang.
 After death, the atoms of my physical self would be given back to the universe.
-They would eventually become part of some other form — a rock, a bacterium, a chimpanzee, perhaps another human being.
+They would eventually become part of some other form — a rock, a bacterium, a chimpanzee, another human being.

+What about my conscious self?
 Would my consciousness self also continue to exist beyond the moment of my death?
 After my death, would I remember what I was and what I accomplished during this lifetime?

 Even if my consciousness is immortal, however, if it does not have any remembrance, then functionally, that immortality is equivalent to being mortal.